COURSE

 Step 0: Pre-Conversation Considerations

-This preliminary stage is dubbed ‘Step 0’ because there are many things you may want to reflect on in advance.
+We've dubbed this preliminary stage as 'Step 0' because there are many things you may want to reflect on in advance.
 While you can jump right into a talk without such considerations, we think it’s more responsible to give sincere thought about what you are attempting to do before doing it because, among other things, Street Epistemology interactions have the potential to profoundly impact everyone involved.

 Step 1: Establish Rapport and Informed Consent